noppas96/csi-lab/README.md

 them via the capabilities API.
 Interactions with the volumes of such plugins is reduced to `NodePublishVolume` and `NodeUnpublishVolume` calls.

-# CSI Volume

-## CSI Volume Snapshots
+# CSI Volume Snapshots

 A snapshot represents the state of the storage volume in a cluster at a particular point in time.
-Volume snapshots can be used to provision a new volume.
+Volume snapshots can be used to provision a new volume. volume snapshots with supported Container Storage Interface (CSI) drivers to help protect against data loss

 With CSI volume snapshots, a cluster administrator can:
 - Deploy a third-party CSI driver that supports snapshots.